leefuller23/www/content/qtflix.md

 https://support.emby.media/support/solutions/44000610499

+When you have installed the app, it will ask you for server info.
+Use the following config:

+Host: emby.qtnet.leefuller.io
+Port: 443

 ## Live Service Status

 If QTflix is misbehaving it may be due to connectivity issues at home.
 Check the following link for a live, automatically updated status overview: